azaleacolburn/azaleacolburn/README.md

 ## Hi, it's Elo
 - I’m enjoy learning more about Rust, Sociology, Political Science, and Philosophy.
-- I can also program in Java, Python and, TypeScript, SQL is tolerated.
+- I can also program in Java, Python, and TypeScript, SQL is tolerated.
 - Application Software Manager on the [Catlin Gabel FRC team](https://www.team1540.org/)
 - I’m currently working on [darjeeling](https://crates.io/crates/darjeeling), just for fun